jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 architecture.
 This gives the idea of what a beginning of a scalable, extensible DPLA platform could look like.
-The architecture starts with a foundation in the distributed digital collections which already exist on the web.
-The platform set out here works with the way the web works while allowing the DPLA to meet its goals.
+The architecture starts with a foundation in the distributed digital collections which already exist on the Web.
+The platform set out here works with the way the Web works while allowing the DPLA to meet its goals.
 As a result it will also help cultural heritage organizations to meet their goals for greater discoverability of their collections.